zacherydickson/HUBDesign/README.md

 The pipeline can be run with
 `bin/HUBDesign GenomeInfo.tab`

-A tree informaing the relationships between genomes can be provided with the --guide-tree option
+A tree informing the relationships between genomes can be provided with the --guide-tree option

 Blast databases of blacklist sequences can be provided with the --blast-db option either with multiple uses of the flag or with a comma separated list